The Separability Problem in Quantum Mechanics: Insights from Research on Axiomatics and Human Language: Covering law, weak modularity and plane transitivity

 Note that although the notion of superposition of states is intrinsically linked to the linearity of the Hilbert space, it is possible to introduce it on a more fundamental level in the Geneva-Brussels formalism.
 More precisely, considering two states $p$ and $q$, one says that a third state $r$ is a superposition of $p$ and $q$ if the intersection between the set of properties that are actual in $p$ and the set of properties that are actual in $q$ is contained in the set of properties that are actual in $r$.
 This intersection can of course be empty, which means that the superposition principle is connected with the existence of states that make a disjunction of properties $a\vee b$ actual, but not the component properties $a$ and $b$.

 Regarding the sixth axiom, weak modularity, what we can say is that, on the level of the Hilbert space, it is the equivalent of the \emph{Cauchy completeness} of that Hilbert space, if the formalism is represented within a real, complex or quaternionic vector space structure.
-In other words, it is the requirement that all converging sequences, in the Cauchy sense, converge within the state space and that there are no ``missing elements.''
-In technical terms, the axiom requires that if $a$ and $b$ are two properties such that $a < b$, then $(a\vee b')\wedge b=a$.
+In other words, it is the requirement that all converging sequences, in the Cauchy sense, converge within the state space and that there are no missing elements.\footnote{More precisely, Cauchy completeness ensures that ``gaps'' do not exist in the space in question, in the sense that Cauchy sequences always converge to elements in it.
+For example, the set of real numbers with the usual distance metric is Cauchy complete, but the set of rational numbers is not, as there are Cauchy sequences of rational numbers that converge to irrational numbers.} In technical terms, the axiom requires that if $a$ and $b$ are two properties such that $a < b$, then $(a\vee b')\wedge b=a$.

 Another equivalent definition of weak modularity is to require that whenever for two properties, $a$ and $b$, we have $a < b$, then the sublattice generated by the two properties and their orthocomplements is a \emph{Boolean lattice}.
 In other words, whenever two properties are connected by the partial order relation, they generate a classical sublattice.
 Thus, weak modularity introduces some additional classicality into the lattice of properties.